 "intolerance of a religion."

 A study on how new words are created.

 We recommend a new word:

-In the early years of the 21st century, this website started to recommend the use of a new word, "religism," to describe bigotry/hatred/discrimination/ridicule/a desire to limit the civil rights, etc. of another religion, or belief system, or its adherents.
+In the early years of the 21st century, this website started to recommend the creation of a new word in the English language to describe bigotry/hatred/discrimination/ridicule/a desire to limit the civil rights, etc. of another religion, or belief system, or its adherents.
 The word would be in the same general class as racism, sexism, homophobia, transphobia, xenophobia, and other forms of prejudice and bigotry.

 Anti-semitism seems to be among the longest lasting form of religism.
-In 19th century America, the most serious forms of religism were probably hatred of Native Americans, of members of The Church of Jesus Christ of Latter-day Saints (the Mormons) and of Roman Catholics.
-Today it is probably hatred of Agnostics, Atheists, Muslims, Wiccans, and other Neopagans.
+In 19th century America, the most prevalent forms of religism probably also included hatred of Native Americans, of members of The Church of Jesus Christ of Latter-day Saints (the Mormons) and of Roman Catholics.
+Today the most common forms of religism are probably aimed at Agnostics, Atheists, Muslims, Wiccans, and other Neopagans.